 In order for The R&A to render a formal ruling on a new model of golf club, a sample needs to be submitted for examination, accompanied by a fully completed Golf Club Submission Form and Payment Form.
-A copy of these two Forms can be downloaded from this page (see Related Documents).
+A copy of these two Forms can be downloaded from the Submissions Resources page.

 The sample can come in any of the following forms:

 The Submission Form should include all necessary explanations regarding the intended method of use, the 'intent' of the design and any claims that may be made in the marketing of the club.
 If the club is designed to be adjustable, there should be a clear explanation as to how the adjustment mechanism works and a sample of the appropriate tool must also be submitted.